rsa17826/vex-plus-plus/readme.md

     - **color**
     - **canAttachToThings**

-- **Rotating Buzzsaw**: kills the player on contact and will spin clockwise
+- **rotating buzzsaw**: kills the player on contact and will spin clockwise

   -rotatable